-IS230TTURH2C - Primary Turbine Protection Assembly Input Terminal Board
+IS230TTURH2C - Turbine Protection Input Terminal Board

 World Of Controls understands the criticality of your requirement and works towards reducing the lead time as much as possible.